mattmonsen/mojotask/README.md

 mojotask
 ========

-A to-do list mangage written in Mojolicious::Lite
+A to-do list manager written in Mojolicious::Lite